-Sale thump Ulster in bonus point Champions Cup win
+Sale thump Ulster in bonus-point Champions Cup win

 |Ulster (0) 0

-Sale Sharks cruised to an emphatic six-try 39-0 bonus point win over Ulster in their Heineken Champions Cup opener at the AJ Bell Stadium.
+Sale Sharks cruised to an emphatic 39-0 bonus-point win over Ulster in their Heineken Champions Cup opener at the AJ Bell Stadium.

 Tom Curry returned from England duty to score the opening try before Dan du Preez powered over for the second in the first half.

-Brother Rob du Preez, who also kicked nine points, dotted down number three before Tom Curtis, Byron McGuigan and Arron Reed all crossed.
+Brother Rob du Preez, who also kicked nine points, dotted down number three before Tom Curtis, Byron McGuigan and Arron Reed crossed to make it six.

-Ulster offered little threat in attack.
+Pointless Ulster were poor in attack.

+Sale were in form for the visit of Ulster, having won their previous three games and sitting second in the Premiership.

+They were boosted by the return of England players Manu Tuilagi, Jonny Hill, Bevan Rodd and Tom Curry, and it was the flanker who kickstarted the rout.

 Line-ups